Let Me Axe You a Question…

 I essentially told her that we were here to see the museum and we were going to see the museum so please move your walker (no joke) and allow us through.
 She did.
 I’m a tough guy, what can I say.

 When visiting this museum (which you should) bear in mind that it is very large – much, much larger than the typical town museum.
 Also bear in mind that you apparently a) must view it with a tour guide and b) cannot take pictures.
 Of course, before being admonished, I snapped off about five useful shots.
 Too bad that was only the first bit of the first room – and this place is three very large floors big.

-The first room contains a Victorian living room scene, complete with the typical creepy mannequin display – as well as a working melodeon and a ton of period china.
-The blank stares of the fake humans gazed upon a rather large gift shop with all sorts of Canton and Collinsville stuff for sale.
+The first room contains a Victorian living room scene, complete with a very creepy mannequin display – as well as a working melodeon and a ton of period china.
+The blank stares of the fake humans gazed upon a rather large gift shop with all sorts of Canton/Collinsville stuff for sale.
 Hey, I dig Canton as much as the next guy, but really… do I need a Canton coffee mug to match my Canton dishtowels while checking the date on my Canton calendar?

 The elderly mystery lady with the walker continued guiding us into the second, much larger and more open space.
 Here we began learning about the Collins Company, once the largest edge-tool maker in the world.
 Never heard of ’em?
-Well, maybe that’s because you aren’t a sugar cane harvester from the Dominican or an agave farmer from Mexico.
+Well, maybe that’s because you aren’t a sugar cane harvester from the Dominican Republic or an agave farmer from Mexico.